Each week, you’ll study a self-contained topic, including the following:

 DNA: life’s replicating book of recipes

-You’ll learn about the twin functions of DNA, as store of the information required for life, and as a molecule capable of replication, allowing its information to be inherited.
+You’ll learn about DNA's twin functions: as a store of the information required for life and as a molecule capable of replication, allowing its information to be inherited.

 Proteins: how DNA makes life

-Proteins are the means by which inherited information is turned into life.
-This topic provides an introduction into how these fascinating molecules are made and the myriad of essential functions they carry out.
+Proteins are how inherited information is turned into life.
+This topic introduces how these fascinating molecules are made and the myriad of essential functions they carry out.

 The multicellular organism: cells in harmony

 The basic unit of life is the cell; most plants and animals are multicellular organisms.
-You’ll learn how, in a multicellular organism, different cell types are produced from the same set of instructions, and how the health of multicellular organisms depends on each of these cell types working together.
+You’ll learn how, in a multicellular organism, different cell types are produced from the same set of instructions, and how multicellular organisms' health depends on each cell type working together.

 Energy in society

-You’ll also choose two topics that you find most interesting or are going to study at higher level.
-You’ll go on to complete investigations tasks on your chosen topics, and pick one to prepare a short presentation on:
+You’ll also choose two topics you find most interesting or will study at a higher level.
+You’ll go on to complete investigation tasks on your chosen topics, and pick one to prepare a short presentation on:

 The two distinct practical blocks cover (1) observation and (2) controlling variables.
 In the first, you’ll explore making observations and accurately recording them.
 You’ll take weather station readings and, in a team of fellow students, access a weather-data archive to address a question posed by your tutor.
 You’ll also undertake an online experiment from your choice of scientific discipline.
 In the second, you’ll take part in a group activity.
-You’ll then have the choice of one activity from biology; chemistry; physics; earth science; or environmental science and ecology.
+You’ll then choose one activity from biology, chemistry, physics, Earth science, or environmental science and ecology.

 A key aim of the module is to continue your development as an independent learner so that when confronted by something you don’t know, your response is ‘I don’t know that, how can I find out about it?’, rather than ‘I haven’t been taught that.’
 So, alongside developing your understanding of key concepts in the various sciences, to enable you to embrace new ideas with increasing confidence, you’ll develop the following skills: